petervflocke/rotaryencoder_rpi/README.md

 **Note**
 > Assumption you use the newest jessie raspian version.

-If not yet done install neccessary python libraries:
+If not yet done install necessary python libraries:
 - transitions, a lightweight, object-oriented finite state machine implementation in Python
 - psutil